Screeper11/dt-formula1/README.md

-# Formula 1 Drivers Information App
+# Formula 1 Drivers App

 This project is a simple web application displaying and mutating information of Formula 1 drivers.
 It uses Node.js and Express for the backend, React for the frontend, and is written in modern TypeScript.